jadecobra/python_tdd_exercises/source/AssertionError.rst

 ----

-*WELL DONE!* Your magic powers are growing.
+If you have been typing along *WELL DONE!* Your magic powers are growing.
 From the experiments above you now know

 * how to test for equality